-The Eastern Christian Works Agency (ECWA) is pleased to announce that it has now been recognised as an Approved Proposing Organisation (APO) by the Department of Home Affairs.
+The Eastern Christian Works Agency Ltd (ECWA) is pleased to announce that it has now been recognised as an Approved Proposing Organisation (APO) by the Department of Home Affairs.

-ECWA will now be able to propose visa applicants to the Department of Home Affairs for a Subclass 202 Global Special Humanitarian Visa for priority processing of their Australian Visa.
+ECWA will be able to propose visa applicants to the Department of Home Affairs for a Subclass 202 Global Special Humanitarian Visa for priority processing of their Australian Visa.

 ECWA works with the Australian supporters, settlement service providers and employers during the visa application stage and post-arrival stage to aid the visa applicants resettle in Australia.